-The Clean Air Partners FY 2020 Work Program and Budget is based on four major program areas:
+The Clean Air Partners FY 2021 Work Program and Budget is based on four major program areas:

-- Education and Outreach Includes staff support related to coordinating the program, business and community outreach, printing and producing all related program materials, support for website and new technology, expanding and conducting presentations in schools and summer camps, conducting school contests, sponsoring science fairs, and sponsorship recruitment. - Marketing and Public Awareness Includes overall marketing and public relations support provided by the marketing consultant, includes implementing the marketing plan, media relations, campaigns and street team events. - 3.
-Special Projects - Includes support for Baltimore's Clean Commute Month, education curriculum redesign, and lawnmower exchange event.

-4. Program Administration - Includes project management support provided by the Managing Director and administrative and technical support provided by COG staff.
+- 1. Education and Outreach Includes staff support related to coordinating the program, business and community outreach, printing and producing all related program materials, support for website and new technology, conducting presentations in schools and summer camps, conducting school contests, sponsoring science fairs, and sponsorship recruitment. - Marketing and Public Awareness Includes overall marketing and public relations support provided by the marketing consultant, includes implementing the marketing plan, media relations, and campaigns. - 3.
+Special Projects Includes support for Baltimore's Clean Commute Month and reserve fund. - 4.
+Program Administration Includes project management support provided by the Managing Director and administrative and technical support provided by COG staff.

-FY 2020 BUDGET
+FY 2021 BUDGET

-Projected revenues to support the FY 2020 work program are shown in Table 1 below:
+Projected revenues to support the FY 2021 work program are shown in Table 1 below: